PART E: Subject-wise Passing Condition for Minor/DSC–Multidisciplinary

 Notes

-Students exiting the program after securing
+Ø Students exiting the program after securing 41

-41 credits will be awarded UG Certificate in the relevant Discipline /
+credits will be awarded UG Certificate in the relevant Discipline /

-Subject provided they secure additional 2 credits offered during
+Subject provided they secure additional 2 credits offered

-Courses earned during first and second semester.
+Enhancement Courses earned during first and second semester.

-Students exiting the program after securing
+Students exiting

-82 credits will be awarded UG Diploma in the relevant Discipline/Subject
+the program after securing 82 credits will be awarded UG Diploma in

-provided they secure additional 2 credits offered during summer/vacation
+the relevant Discipline/Subject provided they secure additional 2

-for Internship.
+credits offered during summer/vacation for Internship.

-Modalities regarding the offering Internship to
+Ø Modalities regarding the offering Internship to be

-in case of any exit.
+case of any exit.

-program will be awarded UG Degree in the relevant Discipline/Subject
+be awarded UG Degree in the relevant Discipline/Subject

 upon securing 124 credits.

-Students will be awarded UG Degree (Honours) in
+Ø Students will be awarded UG Degree

-such a student has a CGPA of 7.50 (cumulative) at the end of six semesters.
+160 credits, provided such a student has a CGPA of 7.50 (cumulative)

 CURRICULUM

-The Courses will be recommended by the Undergraduate
+The Courses will be recommended by

-with the rules of the University of North Bengal.
+in accordance with the rules of the University of North Bengal.

 Single Major and Single Minor course:

 i.
+A

 ii.
+One

 iii.
+Three

-Three Inter-disciplinary Courses (IDC) to be
+Inter-disciplinary Courses (IDC) to be chosen from a discipline of courses

-chosen from a discipline of courses (subject to certain restrictions).
+(subject to certain restrictions).

 iv.
+Three

-Three Skill enhanced Courses to be chosen from a
+Skill enhanced Courses to be chosen from a common pool of courses.

 v.
+Practical/Tutorial:

-Practical/Tutorial: Every Major and Minor Course
+Every Major and Minor Course will have one Practical/Tutorial.
+Wherever there

-no Tutorial and vice-versa.
+is a Practical, there will be no Tutorial and vice-versa.

 vi.
+A

-A student will have to study one paper each from
+student will have to study one paper each from two Ability Enhancement Courses

-two Ability Enhancement Courses (AEC), and two compulsory papers of Value Added
+(AEC), and two compulsory papers of Value Added Courses (VAC).

 Three Discipline Specific Courses (Multidisciplinary):